 In addition, the previously outlined costs range depending on several variables.
 One major variable is geographic location.
 For example, Urban areas like New York City or Los Angeles, have highly capable, experienced, and reputable plastic surgeons, and tend to have high overhead costs (money spent on maintenance, rent, wages, etc.).
 This often translates into higher surgery costs for patients.
 Another important variable is the type of facelift, since by their very nature some facelifts such as the SMAS facelift or the deep plane facelift are more expensive in comparison to their lesser counterparts like the K-lift® (nonsurgical face-lift).
-Below is a list of costs for several facelift types::

 The healing time varies for each patient, but typically you will be able to resume most normal daily activities by the 2 week mark.
 Dr. Kassir usually removes any sutures at day 7, and some patients are able to resume exercise by day 10.
 You will be ready to show off your rejuvenated face at public events (weddings, reunions, birthdays, etc) by 2-3 weeks.